idooley/AmplifierControllerPCB/README.md

 ## Isaac's DIY Project

 This is simply a DIY project under work by Isaac Dooley.
 I am no expert in these matters, but hopefully this thing will work fine.

+Some known issues with the initial 2014/01/04 version:
+* Silk-screened text on the PCB overlaps the pads of the ATMEGA 168.
+* The PWM 1 output is connected to a non-PWM-capable pin on the ATMEGA 168.
+It should be moved to the unused PWM pin nearby.